DeLaChance/javageoip/README.md

 TODO:
+- Add remaining code to track geolocation
+- Add configuration (i.e. select repository bean type based on configuration)

+- Study AWS sdk

 - Choose backend and database technology
 - Make data entities in DB
-- Make code that adds entities via REST
-- Study AWS sdk

 Requirements:
-1. You should be able to add a user to follow via REST endpoint.
+1. You should be able to add a user to follow via REST endpoint. [x]
 2. User should send updates to a REST endpoint to give its location.
 3. The system should (auto-)scale well with the number of users.
 4. You should be able to receive notifications on SMS whenever a user leaves a certain defined area.